 No extravagant claims need to be made for so young a painter at this stage of her career.
 It is enough to point out that she is the kind of artist who responds to the poetry of nature in a specifically painterly manner: none of her pictures leads me to suspect that she would be better employed in writing novels.

 This blog post is about the painting Guaraja Beach by Jane Vestey from 1950.
 But also it’s about me trying to find more out about her.
-She is an artist from a rich family and I can only guess she studied under John Minton from her style.
+She is an artist from a rich family.
 She was good enough to be exhibited at the Redfern Gallery twice, but very little evidence on her art exists online and it was only in an old newspaper that I found a record of her exhibiting.

 Jane Vestey – Guaraja Beach, 1950

 Jane McLean Vestey lived at Thurlow Hall, Great Thurlow, Haverhill, Suffolk.
 The daughter of Ronald Arthur Vestey and Florence Ellen Vestey (nee McLean Luis).
 Jane was born on the 8th April 1928 into the famous Vestey family of Blue Star Line Shipping, her father being a Director.
 At the age of 10 Jane named and launched the Blue Star line ship the ‘Adelaide Star’.

 She travelled to Brazil on 13th April 1950 on a temporary visa.
 In Brazil her family had a fleet of ships.
 The Painting ‘Guaraja, Brazil’ would have been painted at this time.
 It is assumed that because her family owned a shipping line, travel for her was less of an issue than it might have been for other people at the time.